-To use the search box to perform a simple search, do one of the following:
+To perform a simple search, do one of the following:

-• Type a search string in the box and press Enter.
+• Type a search query in the search box and press Enter.

-• To select a search term you used previously, click the arrow in the search box, and then select a search term from the list.
+• To select a search query that you used before, click the arrow in the search box, and then select a search query from the list.

-To get assistance to compose the comparison for your search string, do the following:
+To get assistance with composing a search query, do the following:

-1. Click your cursor in the search box, and then press Ctrl + Space.
+1. Click in the search box, and then press Ctrl + Space.

-- 2. From the displayed list, double-click an issue attribute to begin your search string. - 3.
-To get assistance to specify the comparison, with your cursor placed after the modifier in the search box, press Ctrl + Space.
+- 2. From the displayed list, double-click a search modifier to begin your search query. - 3.
+For assistance to specify the comparison, with your cursor placed after the modifier in the search box, press Ctrl + Space.

-- 4. From the displayed list, double-click the comparison to add to your search string. - 5.
-Type the rest of the search term.
+- 4. From the displayed list, double-click a comparison to add it to your search query. - 5.
+Type the rest of the search query, and then press Enter to perform the search.